 We want to let you know that these experiences don’t necessarily mean you’re having an episode of psychosis.
 They can also be a part of a mental disorder or condition, or a response to life in general.
 We’ve included them here to help with your understanding of what could be going on for you.

 Yes!
-Recovery from psychosis is possible, and supports are available across Canada.
-Treatment can be helpful and effective, especially when resources are accessed early.
+Recovery from psychosis is possible and supports are available across Canada.
+Treatment can be helpful and effective, especially when you access resources early (i.e. when you start to notice the signs).

 Although there are a variety of healing methods you can try, the most common option is a combination of medication and counselling.
 Medication can help you manage symptoms of psychosis.
 Counselling can help you understand psychosis and learn about ways to better support yourself when you’re experiencing it.